UPDATED: JULY 21, 2023 | 3 MIN READ

 There are three health insurance types.
 You may encounter them when you browse through the marketplace:

 - Preferred Provider Organization (PPO): With a PPO plan, you can access healthcare from providers within a network.
-Care costs less when you stay in network, just like an HMO, except you don’t need referrals for specialist visits.
+Care costs less when you stay in the network, just like an HMO, except you don’t need referrals for specialist visits.

 - Point of Service Plan (POS): A combination of a PPO and an HMO, POS plans have a network for providers.
 You may also go outside the network for care.
 If your PCP gives you a referral, your plan will help pay for the services.